-Most recent National Climate Assessment (NCA4 Volume II or more recent), especially Chapter 21: Midwest or more current version if available: The NCA report is an official U.S. Government report about climate change vetted by 13 federal agencies.
+Fifth National Climate Assessment, especially Chapter 24: Midwest, or more current version if available: The NCA report is an official U.S. Government report about climate change vetted by 13 federal agencies.
 It relies on the climate-related scenarios that are generated for the IPCC assessments (see bullet below).
-NCA4 contains information about adaptation strategies.
-See Chapter 28: Reducing risks through adaptation actions.
-Maps for observed and projected changes in temperature and precipitation are available in Chapters 6 and 7 of NCA4.
+NCA5 contains useful information in Chapter 31: Adaptation about what is needed to make adaptation strategies successful.
 (Source: U.S. Global Change Research Program)